Welding

 arc

-The area through which electricity moves between a welding electrode and workpiece.
-The arc generates heat that melts the base metals and filler metal during welding.
+The area in which electricity moves between the electrode and the workpiece.
+The heat generated by the arc melts the base metals and filler metal during welding.

 arc radiation